WyattRoss/NeovimWorkshop/README.md

 - A sample configuration made for use in that workshop
 - This document

-The slilde deck was intended to be rendered to a slide deck using [Marp](https://marp.app/)
+The slide deck was intended to be rendered to a slide deck using [Marp](https://marp.app/)